matchy-at-ethz/matchy-at-ethz.github.io/src/22hs/dm1/05_applications_in_computational_biology.md

 # Applications in Computational Biology

-Here is a detailed summary and course notes for the uploaded document on **Applications in Computational Biology** from **Data Mining**:

----

 ## **Deleteriousness Prediction**

 - **Objective**: Assess whether a genetic variant, specifically a missense variant (which causes amino acid changes), is deleterious (harmful).